Bulletin Description

 Grading

-UCAP 395 is part of the General Education Requirements of the university and therefore must result in a letter grade using the scale A-F. The assignment of grades is left largely to the discretion of the faculty advisor, although the advisor is expected to seek the counsel of the mentor and advisory committee.
+UCAP 395 is part of the General Education Requirements of the university and therefore must result in a letter grade using the scale A-F. The project advisor, who must be a CWRU faculty member, is responsible for grading the student’s work.

 UCAP 395 Contract

-Students must print out a copy, settle various issues noted in the contract, and obtain the signatures of all the parties to the contract.
+Students must complete the contract and consult with Professor Peter Shulman before obtaining the signatures of all the parties to the contract.